-ORDINANCE
+Order

+Of the Minister of Internally displaced persons from the occupied territories, labour, health and social affairs

-ON THE REQUIRMENTS IN TERMS OF PREMISES, PERSONNEL, MEDICAL AND TECHNICAL EQUIPMENT AND QUALITY SYSTEM FOR THE PERFORMANCE OF THE ACTIVITIES OF COLLECTION, PROCUREMENT, TESTING, PROCESSING, PRESERVATION, STORAGE AND DISTRIBUTION OF HUMAN TISSUES AND CELLS
+“On the approval of REQUIREMENTS IN TERMS OF PREMISES, PERSONNEL, MEDICAL AND TECHNICAL EQUIPMENT AND QUALITY SYSTEM FOR THE PERFORMANCE OF THE ACTIVITIES OF COLLECTION, PROCUREMENT, TESTING, PROCESSING, PRESERVATION, STORAGE AND DISTRIBUTION OF HUMAN TISSUES AND CELLS

-;
+In accordance with Article 51 of the law of Georgia “On human tissues and cells” and with the articles 13 of the law of Georgia “On normative acts” shall be approved “requirements in terms of premises, personnel, medical and technical equipment and quality system for the performance of the activities of collection, procurement, testing, processing, preservation, storage and distribution of human tissues and cells”.

+This order shall enter into force upon its publication.

+Minister

+“Requirements in terms of premises, personnel, medical and technical equipment and quality system for the performance of the activities of collection, procurement, testing, processing, preservation, storage and distribution of human tissues and cells”

-1. GENERAL PROVISIONS
+Chapter I. GENERAL PROVISIONS

-Article 1
+Article 1.
+Scope

 This Ordinance lays down the requirements in terms of premises, personnel, medical and technical equipment, quality system and other requirements that healthcare establishments must meet to perform the activities of collection, procurement, testing, processing, preservation, storage and/or distribution of human tissues and cells (hereinafter: tissues).

-Article 2
+Article 2.
+General requirements for healthcare establishment

 Healthcare establishment in which the procedures referred to in Article 1 of this Ordinance are performed must meet the general sanitary-technical, hygienic and other conditions prescribed by the Georgian Law/Regulation/Ordinance on requirements for performing medical practice, as well as additional requirements prescribed by this Ordinance.

+Article 3.
+Bases of donation, collection and procurement

+The donation, collection and procurement of tissues must be performed in accordance with conditions prescribed by the law of Georgia “On human tissues and cells” and by this Ordinance.

 Article 3

-This Ordinance contains provisions which are in line with the following acts of the European Union:

-– Directive 2004/23/EC of the European Parliament and of the Council of 31 March 2004 on setting standards of quality and safety for the donation, procurement, testing, processing, preservation, storage and distribution of human tissues and cells (OJ L 102, 7.4.2004),

-– Commission Directive 2006/17/EC of 8 February 2006 implementing Directive 2004/23/EC of the European Parliament and of the Council as regards certain technical requirements for the donation, procurement and testing of human tissues and cells (OJ L 38, 9.2.2006),

-– Commission Directive 2006/86/EC of 24 October 2006 implementing Directive 2004/23/EC of the European Parliament and of the Council as regards traceability requirements, notification of serious adverse reactions and events and certain technical requirements for the coding, processing, preservation, storage and distribution of human tissues and cells (OJ L 294, 25.10.2006).

-Commission Directive 2012/39/EU of 26 November 2012 amending Directive 2006/17/EC as regards certain technical requirements for the testing of human tissues and cells

-Commission Directive 2015/565 of 8 April 2015 amending Directive 2006/86/EC as regards certain technical requirements for the coding of human tissues and cells;

-Commission Directive 2015/566/EU of 8 April 2015 implementing Directive 2004/23/EC as regards the procedures for verifying the equivalent standards of quality and safety of imported tissues and cells

-2. COLLECTION AND PROCUREMENT OF TISSUE
+Chapter II.
+COLLECTION AND PROCUREMENT OF TISSUE

-Article 4.
+Article 4. collection-ის და procurement-ის უფლების მქონე დაწესებულება

-(1) The collection and procurement of tissues may be performed only in healthcare establishments with an adequate specialised activity required for the procurement of certain types of tissue, and that meet the requirements prescribed by this Ordinance (hereinafter: procurement centre).
+1. The collection and procurement of tissues may be performed only in healthcare establishments with an adequate specialised activity required for the procurement of certain types of tissue, and that meet the requirements prescribed by this Ordinance (hereinafter: procurement centre).

-(2) The collection and procurement of tissues may also be performed by a tissue bank authorised for the activities of the collection and procurement of tissues.
+2. The collection and procurement of tissues may also be performed by a tissue bank authorised for the activities of the collection and procurement of tissues.

-(3) The healthcare establishments in which the collection and procurement of tissues from deceased are carried out must have an organised system of deceased donor alert/notification in place, and is required to ensure technical and personnel support for the procurement team.
+3. The healthcare establishments in which the collection and procurement of tissues from deceased are carried out must have an organised system of deceased donor alert/notification in place, and is required to ensure technical and personnel support for the procurement team.

-Personnel

-Article 5
+Article 5.
+Requirements for personnel in the process of collection and procurement

-(1) The collection and procurement of tissues may be performed by a healthcare establishment, or a tissue bank that meets the following conditions in terms of personnel:
+1. The collection and procurement of tissues may be performed by a healthcare establishment, or a tissue bank that meets the following conditions in terms of personnel:

-it employs an adequate number of health workers qualified for the procurement of tissues for which the authorisation is sought (hereinafter: procurement team), with a documented training in procurement,
+it employs an adequate number of health workers qualified for the procurement of tissues for which the authorisation is sought (hereinafter: procurement team), with a documented training in procurement;

-it has an appointed head of the procurement team – an expert responsible for the evaluation of the tissue donor in accordance with the criteria related to specific tissue,
+it has an appointed head of the procurement team – an expert responsible for the evaluation of the tissue donor in accordance with the criteria related to specific tissue;

-it has a verified and maintained list of procurement team members,
+it has a verified and maintained list of procurement team members;